Blac Chyna Weight Loss: Rob Kardashian’s Ex Has 11 Pounds To Go Post-Baby

 Blac Chyna’s weight loss journey is almost over!
-The ex-boo of Rob Kardashian, who five months ago gave birth to baby Dream, has been trying to knock down those post-baby pounds and get back to her goal weight.
+The ex-fiance of Rob Kardashian, who five months ago gave birth to baby Dream, has been trying to knock down those post-baby pounds and get back to her goal weight.
 And on Saturday, she posted a Snapchat video documenting, in pretty personal detail, how much further she has to go.

-Wearing a form-fitting olive green dress, and making sure the camera panned up and down plenty of times to catch her entire figure, Chyna, whose real name is Angela Renée White, shared specific and personal details of her weight loss journey, according to Us Magazine.
+Wearing a form-fitting olive green dress and making sure the camera panned up and down plenty of times to catch her entire figure, Chyna (whose real name is Angela Renée White) shared specific and personal details of her weight loss journey, according to Us Magazine.

 “192 to 141.6 … Goal 130 (11 pounds to go).”